uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/10/index.md

 done asap.

 In my honest opinion though, this is not the fault of Linux.
-It's more of like "We don't want to include Linux builds for this X software because we generate less money there" so it's a bit understandable.
+It's more of like "We don't want to include Linux builds for this X software because we generate less money there" so it's a bit understandable because capitalism. \*cough cough\*

+# Is it now normie friendly then?

+That kind of depends.
+Even the most desktop user friendly Linux distributions are not completely normie friendly, starting from the installer to a fully installed setup.
+But I have to say that it kind of is.
+Linux has come so far from being a developer and an enthusiast only operating system to somewhat close to general user desktop operating system.

+I think it's kind of fortunate that there are an increasing number of enthusiasts and volunteers to create (or fork) Linux distributions and design them in a way that even those with little to no technical knowledge can install Linux.
+One good example is Linux Mint, Ubuntu, and Fedora and some Arch forks such as EndeavourOS and ArchCraft.
+However, the issue also arises *during* desktop usage where users complain about installing drivers, codecs, and other stuff that requires at least some technical know-how to fix/install/debug them.
+So much for an out-of-the-box experience.

+Hence, I am not going to say it's fully normie friendly but there is evidence of progress.

 # FYI

 Actually, *I don't use a desktop environment as much as I used to*, I always often use a tiling window manager such as SwayWM, RiverWM, and Hyprland.
 For me, it can be considered a desktop linux experience (so you can only blame yourself for having bad configuration or setup).
-However, this are for enthusiast power-users that like to configure everything down to the source code (such as DWM) and our topic is about desktop Linux for the normies so it's irrelevant.
+However, these are for enthusiast power-users that like to configure everything down to the source code (such as DWM) and our topic is about desktop Linux for the normies so it's irrelevant.